laromicas/datoso/README.md

 -   Zippyshare download support (<https://pypi.org/project/pyOneFichierClient/>)
 -   Configurable folder structure (instead of emulator-focused structure use dat-repositories or viceversa)
     -   Maybe with a builder, to avoid the need to change the code anytime
 -   Modular design for repositories (done for seeds, repositores missing)
--   Better structure for the downloaders \*

 *(*) Done but to be improved*